daniel-yj-yang/ml/PCA/README.md

 Goal: To find the eigenvalues and eigenvectors of the covariance matrix ```Q```

 ```
-Q: Why using the covariance matrix (or correlation matrix if standardized) ?
+Q: Why using the covariance matrix (or correlation matrix if standardized)?
-A: To allow eigenvalue and eigenvector to capture the correlation among variables.
+A: To allow eigenvalue and eigenvector to reflect the covariance among variables.
 ```

 - Goal: to find each eigenvalue ```λ``` and the associated eigenvector ```v``` that satisfy ```Qv = λv```